No matter what I do in life, it is going to hurt.

-As Meghan so eloquently put it, “So if we sit around waiting for the pain medications to kick in or our pain to break completely, we are wasting valuable time in our short lives for relief that may never come.”
+“So if we sit around waiting for the pain medications to kick in or our pain to break completely, we are wasting valuable time in our short lives for relief that may never come.”

 I’m gonna hurt no matter what I do.